insertokername/functional-brainfuck/README.md

 # functional-brainfuck

-basically just a brainfuck interpreter but has functions implemented (BFB for short)
+basically just a brainfuck interpreter but has functions implemented (FBF for short)

 symbols: